 Business Insurance for Freight & Transport Operators - What You Need to Know

-All major Australian business insurance providers offer policies tailored for freight and transport businesses.
+All major Australian insurers offer freight and transport policies.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Common business structures: Owner-operators (single truck), small fleet operators (2-10 vehicles), medium fleet companies, and large logistics firms.
-Many owner-operators work as subcontractors to larger freight companies
+• Common business structures: Owner-operators (single vehicle), small fleet operators (2-10 trucks), mid-size transport companies and national logistics firms.
+Many owner-operators subcontract to larger carriers under line-haul agreements

-• Key risks: Heavy vehicle accidents, high-value cargo damage or loss, regulatory non-compliance, driver fatigue incidents, load security failures, and environmental contamination from fuel or cargo spills
+• Key risks: Heavy vehicle accidents, high-value cargo damage or theft, CoR prosecution, driver fatigue incidents, load security failures, diesel and cargo spills causing environmental contamination, and business interruption from fleet downtime

 Cover Types for Freight & Transport Businesses